openstack/swift/doc/source/overview_architecture.rst

 A ring represents a mapping between the names of entities stored on disk and their physical location.
-There are separate rings for accounts, containers, and objects.
+There are separate rings for accounts, containers, and one object ring per storage policy.
 When other components need to perform any operation on an object, container, or account, they need to interact with the appropriate ring to determine its location in the cluster.

 The Ring maintains this mapping using zones, devices, partitions, and replicas.
 Each partition in the ring is replicated, by default, 3 times across the